devquercus/Earth-Observation-Libraries/README.md

 * [getsentinel](https://bitbucket.org/wirrell/getsentinel/src/master/): a download, process, and masking tool for ESA Sentinel-X data.

+* [Modis-Util](https://github.com/whistler/modis-util): a tool that makes it easy to search and download MODIS data on AWS.

+* [pyModis](https://github.com/lucadelu/pyModis): library to download and process MODIS data from NASA server.

 * [pySat](https://github.com/pysat/pysat): is a package providing a simple and flexible interface for downloading, loading, cleaning, managing, processing, and analyzing scientific measurements.

 * [rasterstats](https://github.com/perrygeo/python-rasterstats): is a module for summarizing geospatial raster datasets based on vector geometries.